Missouri House rejects congressional map hours before candidate filing closes - NewsBreak

 Five days after the Senate passed its version of the congressional map, the House rejected it and made a motion to send it to conference.
 “Conference” means a group of bipartisan members from both chambers work together to find a compromise.

 Missouri is one of the last states in the country to approve a map, something that must be done every ten years.
-Filing closed Tuesday evening, which means congressional candidates don’t know the lines of the districts they are running in.Why new teachers in Missouri might not see a pay raise
+Filing closed Tuesday evening, which means congressional candidates don’t know the lines of the districts they are running in.Should Missouri teachers be required to post lesson plans online?

 Both the House and Senate version is a 6 Republican-2 Democrat, similar to what’s already in place.
 Unlike the House, the Senate put both military bases, Fort Leonard Wood and Whiteman Air Force Base in the same district.
 It also puts more of St. Charles County in the same district.